 How could I have failed – I wasn’t even breathing hard or struggling during the step test?

 How hard you were breathing or whether you were struggling during the test is not a particularly good indicator of whether you have the aerobic capacity to be able to perform the job for which you had applied.
-We use the step test to obtain an accurate measurement of your aerobic capacity, which we then compare to the criteria for the job, which was also objectively measured.
+We use the step test to obtain an accurate measurement of your aerobic capacity, which we then compare to the criterion for the job, which was also objectively measured.
 The aerobic capacity we measured for you fell below the measured job requirement, which indicates that you are currently unable to perform the job at this time.

 Does my failing mean that I have a health problem?

-The fact that your scores are below what the job requires does not mean that you have any health problem.
+The fact that your scores are below what the job requires does not mean that you have any health problems.
 The job you applied for has a substantial physical demand.
 It is expected that not everyone will have the physical ability to perform the job, which is the reason we give the test.
 Please check with a physician if you have any specific concerns about your health.